Best Private Jet Manufacturers in the World

 Pilatus-PC-12

 Pilatus is best known for the PC-12 and PC-24.
-The PC-24, in particular, blurred the line between turboprop and jet, offering:
+The PC-24, in particular, occupies a space between traditional turboprops and light jets, offering:

 • Short-field capability